abraunegg/onedrive/docs/docker.md

 *   Modify the file `/etc/dphys-swapfile` and edit the `CONF_SWAPSIZE`, for example: `CONF_SWAPSIZE=2048`.

+> [!IMPORTANT]
-A reboot of your Raspberry Pi is required to make this change effective.
+> A reboot of your Raspberry Pi is required to make this change effective.

 ### Building and running a custom Docker image
 You can also build your own image instead of pulling the one from [hub.docker.com](https://hub.docker.com/r/driveone/onedrive):